mgurdal/aegis/docs/quickstart.md

 We can now navigate to http://0.0.0.0:8080 to check whether its protected or not.

 In order to get to the route.
-We first need to get an access token.
-We can do it by sending the required credentials to the pre-defined /auth/ route.
+We first need to get an **access token**.
+We can do it by sending the required credentials to the pre-defined `/auth/ route.

 Authentication request: